Sexual and reproductive health and rights: History

 Government-run family planning programs first began in the 1950s.
 However, the main objectives of these programs were often centered around population control for economic growth and development.
 In 1994, the International Conference on Population and Development (ICPD) in Cairo, Egypt marked a significant shift in perspective in regards to reproductive health and is considered to be the birth of the modern SRHR movement.
 Over the course of the conference, debates surrounding family planning shifted from that of economics to that of public health and human rights.
 A Program of Action (PoA) was developed by the end of the ICPD and was approved and adopted by 179 countries.
 The PoA affirmed sexual and reproductive health as a universal human right and outlined global goals and objectives for improving reproductive heath based around central themes of free choice, women's empowerment, and viewing sexual and reproductive health in terms of physical and emotional well-being.
 The PoA outlined a series of goals, based on a central mission of achieving universal access to reproductive health worldwide, that were aimed to be accomplished by 2015.
 In 2000, the Millennium Development Goals (MDGs) were developed, and although reproductive health was not explicitly stated as one of the goals, it became an important component to Goals 3, 4, and 5.
 In 2010, the original PoA was revisited by the United Nations and updated to reflect their objective of achieving universal reproductive health care by 2015.
 When the MDGs and ICPD PoA phased out in 2015, the next objectives for SRHR were folded into the Sustainable Development Goals, the next iteration of the MDGs which outline objectives to combat poverty through 2030.
+One of these goals, specifically SDG 5.6, is set to “ensure universal access to sexual and reproductive health and reproductive rights” which includes “informed decisions” in relation to SRHR (SDGs UN 2015).
+The UN is working to provide access to contraception globally and has made it an essential part of its work on SRHR.
+This provides the framework for countries to enact SRHR policies and allows for work to be made in an effort to reach individual autonomy within the population (autonomy referring to the ability of a woman to make decisions about herself as a basic human right).